TIGER-AI-Lab/Mantis/README.md

 pip install -e[train,eval]
 cd mantis/train
 ```

+**Our training scripts follows the coding format and model structure of Hugging face.
+Different from LLaVA Github repo, you can directly load our models from Hugging Face model hub.**

 We support training of Mantis based on the Fuyu architecture and the LLaVA architecture.
 You can train the model with the following command: